NoBugJustFeature/GSUBot/README.md

 # GSUBot

-Ф chatbot for applicants that helps to find out the time and place of the exam at the GSU
+A chatbot for applicants that helps to find out the time and place of the exam at the GSU